shane031/klipper-for-cnc/README.md

 What works:

 - Movement seems to work :)
-- Homing now works!
+- Homing now works.

-Important TODO:
+- Probing with G38 works.

-- The G38 stuff is not yet aware of the 6-axis stuff, and the changes to homing.py.
-For example:
+Important TODOs:

-    - Update "self.stepper_positions" in homing.py
+- Run tests!
+Only basic functionality has been covered.

 ----